 He used the wealth of the Medici Bank to support public works and intellectual life in Florence.

-He became renowned for his patronage of Renaissance art and architecture, commissioning notable buildings such as the Palazzo Medici Riccardi and supporting prominent scholars and artists.
+He became renowned for patronizing Renaissance art and architecture, commissioning notable buildings such as the Palazzo Medici Riccardi and supporting prominent scholars and artists.

 His political strategies and alliances allowed the Medici family to dominate the Florentine government.

-Cosimo built influence not only through wealth but also by placing loyal supporters in key positions.
+Cosimo built influence through wealth and by placing loyal supporters in key positions.

-Under his leadership, Florence flourished as a center of banking, culture, and science.
+Under his leadership, Florence flourished as a banking, cultural, and scientific center.

 Medici Bloodline: From Banking Family to Papal Influence

-The Medici bloodline gradually expanded its reach from banking into the realm of religion.
+The Medici bloodline gradually expanded its reach from banking into religion.

 Marriage alliances and loyal connections helped the Medici family establish connections with influential positions in the Church.